ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/project_setup.md

 ---

-**5\.** Now go back to your 'rnaseq_example' directory and create another directory called '01-HTS_Preproc':
+**5\.** Now go back to your 'rnaseq_example' directory and create two directories called 'slurmout' and '01-HTS_Preproc':

     cd /share/workshop/$USER/rnaseq_example
+    mkdir slurmout
     mkdir 01-HTS_Preproc

+The results of all our slurm script will output to .out and .err files into the slurmout folder.
 The results of our preprocessing steps will be put into the 01-HTS_Preproc directory.
 The next step after that will go into a "02-..." directory, etc. You can collect scripts that perform each step, and notes and metadata relevant for each step, in the directory for that step.
 This way anyone looking to replicate your analysis has limited places to search for the commands you used.
 In addition, you may want to change the permissions on your original 00-RawData directory to "read only", so that you can never corrupt your raw data.
 (We won't worry about this here, because we've linked in sample folders).